agarnung/pi-memorizer/README.md

 # pi-memorizer
-A game to memorize arbitrary digits of π
+A game to memorize arbitrary digits of π.

-_A work in progress_
+_A work in progress._

 ---

 _My record is 150 digits 🤨...
-CAN you break it? :shipit:_
+CAN you break it :shipit:_?

 ---